rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 Of course, we *could* implenent an SSL simply as a python list, but that defeats the purpose of this tutorial, which is to show one or more ways to actually implement a singly-linked list.
+Doing this shows the student just *why* some list operations ate expensive and why some are cheap.

 Implementation
 ==============